 It’s Monday.
 You’re stuck on a train headed to work, just stop what you’re doing for a moment and look around.
 Really look around, if you can.
 You feel an aura of negative energy.
 Nothing beats romance like being crammed into a sweaty train like a pack of sardines and then once you’re in the office, you sit in a row of desks next to other people you don’t necessarily like, under strips of artificial lights.
 This repeats until Friday.

 Working for someone else, you have to apply for a work/life balance.
 You’re often expected to work long hours, work through lunch, and do overtime for no extra money.
 Your boss calls the shots and if there’s a big projected work deadline, holiday requests could get rejected.

 5. I want my own office space

 Do you really, honestly, think you will miss your co-workers?
 Even the one who listened to her music without headphones?
-What about the brand manager who laugh’s out loud to everything that comes out of the director mouth?
+What about the brand manager who laughs out loud at everything that comes out of the director’s mouth?
 Or that messy specimen of a human who loves clutter and drinking from multiple cups?

 You may even joke about this with your favourite co-workers who you decide to bring on into your new venture.

 The best thing about having your own office space is, creating and nurturing the rules that you have been craving to create.
 If you decide one day you want to allow pets into the workplace, you can!